RiiaC/Blog_Obsidian/content/Journal/2025 second half year/2025-10 Oct/2025-10-16 Skuleberget!.md

 However, coming back down wearing progressive glasses as twilight approaces meant that downhill took way longer than I remember it talking last time.

 The reason we got on the road so early was that Keldor took the day off to fix the roof.
-When we cleaned out half the attic last week to get ready to insulate a room up there we noticed light coming in near the wall.
+When we cleaned out half the attic last week to get ready to insulate a room up there we noticed light coming in near the wall, and realised that we need to [[Fix a hole in the roof]]

 ![[2025-10-16 hole in roof.jpeg]]
 So yesterday we bought a long enough ladder and this morning, as I worked, he moved enough of the ceramic roof tiles to expose the hole, put tar paper over it, and replaced the tiles.